 There is an undeniable link between traffic safety and child car seat laws.
 The National Highway Traffic Safety Administration (NHTSA) emphasizes the importance of child safety requirements and the Kentucky Transportation Cabinet is on board with them as well.

 That is why we have car seat laws affecting all passengers under the age of eight years old or under 57 inches tall.
 Most recently, Governor Beshear signed House Bill 315 and enacted a booster seat requirement for children raising the height standard from the previous 50 inches.
 This is consistent with recent data from the NHTSA and proposed federal regulations.
-The law is expected to reduce car accident injuries in children.
+Louisville car accident lawyers expect this law to reduce the amount, and severity, of car accident injuries among children.

 However, laws affecting child restraint systems are only effective if adults who transport children in their private vehicles are aware of them.
-Here is a review of the car and booster seat laws in Kentucky so you can be prepared and help your young passengers travel safer.
+Here is a review of the Kentucky car and booster seat laws so you can be prepared and help your young passengers travel safer.

 Car seat laws are codified under KRS 189.125.
 “Child restraint system” includes any device designed to transport children in motor vehicles that meets all federal regulation requirements.
 Systems include car seats and booster seats.
 While car seats are more encompassing, the booster seat elevates a passenger so the lap and shoulder belt system fits him or her correctly.